LindaNab/mecor/README.md

 =================

-This package for R implements measurement error correction methods for measurement error in a continuous covariate or outcome in a linear regression with a continuous outcome.
+This package for R implements measurement error correction methods for measurement error in a continuous covariate or outcome in a linear model with a continuous outcome.

 Installation
 ============